Creating pages or creating experiences?

 - How you can meet those needs/get them excited better than everyone else out there.

 It’s not just about creating pages, it’s about creating experiences.
-Here’s a quick guide to the basic process:
+Here’s a quick breakdown of the basic process:

 1. Know your audience, competition and competitive landscape